pock/pock/README.md

 ##### Status widget

 Always keep an eye on system information, like what time is it, or maybe WiFi status or Battery status.
-Configure Status items visibility from settings.
+Configure Status items from settings.

 <div align="left">
   <img width="500" src="https://pock.dev/assets/img/preview/widgets/pock_status_widget.png"/>